Zionist as a pejorative: Meta

-In July 2024, Meta made the controversial decision to impose restrictions on the use of the term Zionist.
+In July 2024, Meta imposed restrictions on the use of the term Zionist.
+There had been discussions at Facebook over the moderation of the term 'Zionist' in 2021 amid pressure from various organizations following an August 2020 letter for the company to adopt the IHRA definition of antisemitism. +972 Magazine reported that Jordana Cutler, Facebook's director of public policy for Israel and the Jewish diaspora and former advisor to Benjamin Netanyahu, was a key figure in these discussions at Facebook.

 Under Meta's prior internal policy regarding the term, as reported in 2021, moderators were only to remove content using the term Zionist it was deemed to be used as a proxy for Israeli or Jewish.
 Meta's 2024 policy change enabled moderators to enforce the rule more expansively.
-According to a Meta spokesperson: While the term Zionist often refers to a person’s ideology, which is not a protected characteristic, it can also be used to refer to Jewish or Israeli people.
-Given the increase in polarized public discourse due to events in the Middle East, we believe it’s important to assess our guidance for reviewing posts that use the term Zionist.Yasmine Taeb of MPower Change noted that the ADL and the American Jewish Committee—both pro-Israel, Zionist advocacy groups based in the US—had been lobbying Meta to restrict usage of Zionist on its platforms, though the Meta spokesperson said the policy change was not made "at the behest of any outside group."
+In a Meta Policy Forum update: Going forward, we will remove content attacking 'Zionists' when it is not explicitly about the political movement, but instead uses antisemitic stereotypes, or threatens other types of harm through intimidation, or violence directed against Jews or Israelis under the guise of attacking Zionists, including claims about running the world or controlling the media, dehumanizing comparisons, such as comparisons to pigs, filth, or vermin, calls for physical harm, denials of existence, and mocking for having a disease.Yasmine Taeb of MPower Change told pro-Palestine left-wing news organization The Intercept that the ADL and the American Jewish Committee—both pro-Israel, Zionist advocacy groups based in the US—had been lobbying Meta to restrict usage of Zionist on its platforms, though the Meta spokesperson said the policy change was not made "at the behest of any outside group."
 A letter sent to Meta by 73 organizations, including 7amleh, Jewish Voice for Peace, the Council on American–Islamic Relations (CAIR) and others, stated that the policy change would "too easily mischaracterize conversations about Zionists – and by extension, Zionism – as inherently antisemitic" and "encourage the incorrect and harmful conflation of criticism of the acts of the state of Israel with antisemitism."